Lake Silver (Winter Haven)

 Lake Silver has one public boat ramp directly next to the Lake Silver Amphitheater.
 It has no public swimming areas, but since it is surrounded by so much land, fishing may be done there.
 The parkland on the west and southwest shores of the lake has its own attractions that enhance the recreational value of the lake.
 The park has shelterhouses for picnics.
-On the west side a combination paved golf cart, bicycle and walking trail skirts the lake.
+On the west side a combination paved golf cart, bicycle, and walking trail skirts the lake.
 This trail travels a considerable distance north and south of Lake Silver.

-Lake Silver is one of the deepest non man made lakes in all of Central Florida.
-Despite its rather small size compared to neighboring lakes, such as Lake Howard, that get approximately 11–12 ft deep, Lake Silver measures a deep 45 ft in some areas of the lake.
+Lake Silver is one of the deepest natural lakes in all of Central Florida.
+Despite its rather small size compared to neighboring lakes, such as Lake Howard, which get approximately 11–12 ft deep, Lake Silver measures a deep 45 ft in some areas of the lake.